R-40 (missile)

 The Bisnovat (later Molniya then Vympel) R-40 (NATO reporting name AA-6 'Acrid') is a long-range air-to-air missile developed in the 1960s by the Soviet Union specifically for the MiG-25P interceptor, but can also be carried by the later MiG-31.
-It is the largest air-to-air missile in the world ever to go into production.
+It is one of the largest production air-to-air missiles ever developed.

 Development

 The development of the Mach 3+ North American XB-70 Valkyrie threatened to make the entire interceptor and missile force of the Voyska PVO obsolete at one stroke, thanks to its incredible speed and altitude performance.
 In order to counter this new threat, the MiG-25 was designed, but new air-to-air missiles were also required to enable the MiG-25 to engage its intended targets at the high speeds and altitudes dictated by the requirements.
 The Bisnovat design bureau began development of the long-range air-to-air missile in 1962.
 The resulting R-40 was initially matched with the Smerch-A ("Tornado-A") radar of the MiG-25.
 It has built in semi-active radar homing (R-40R), with an inverse monopulse seeker which give the missile ability to engage targets in all-aspects and infrared homing (R-40T) versions.

 To guarantee a kill at such high speeds in thin air, a large warhead was needed to have a sufficient blast effect.
 Large control fins were required to give the missile enough maneuverability at high altitude.
 All this necessitated a very large missile; as a result, the R-40 is the largest air-to-air missile ever to enter production.
 It is slightly larger than the MIM-23 Hawk surface-to-air missile.

 Following the defection of Soviet Air Defense Forces pilot Viktor Belenko in 1976 and the compromising of the MiG-25P's systems and the associated R-40s, Vympel developed an improved version of the missile with a better infrared countermeasures (IRCM) resistance and more sensitive seekers.
 The upgraded missiles were designated with the suffix -D (for 'dorabotannye', "finalized").
 Later -D1 versions were also developed.

 Production of the R-40 ended in 1991, but it remains in limited service arming surviving MiG-25 and some MiG-31 interceptors.